2016 CNSA National Conference

-The 2015 CNSA National Conference will be held in Regina, Saskatchewan hosted by the University of Saskatchewan- Regina Campus.
+The 2015 CNSA National Conference was be held in Regina, Saskatchewan hosted by the University of Saskatchewan- Regina Campus.
 The CNSA would like to thank everyone who attended the conference!

 What is the National